-Overall, the facility complied with requirements for most of the performance indicators evaluated for medication management, including the controlled substances coordinator reports, pharmacy operations, and requirements for controlled substances inspectors.
-However, the OIG identified noncompliance with the reconciliation of one random day's return of stock to pharmacy from every automated dispensing unit and with the verification of two signatures for waste of partial doses of controlled substances.
+The facility complied with requirements for most of the performance indicators evaluated for medication management, including the controlled substances coordinator reports, controlled substances area and pharmacy inspections, and facility review of override reports.
+However, the OIG identified noncompliance with staff restrictions for monthly review of balance adjustments.